 Oregon's Economy: Overview

 The aging population will factor into the future of Oregon’s economy.
-The eldest members of the Baby Boom generation are becoming eligible for Social Security benefits, and many are considering retirement.
-More than one out of five workers in Oregon is already 55 years or older.
+The eldest members of the “Baby Boom” generation, those born between 1946 and 1964, are becoming eligible for Social Security benefits, and many are considering retirement.
+Nearly one out of four workers in Oregon is already 55 years or older.
 As the generation ages, employers will need to find new workers with the skills to replace their retiring workforce.
 At the same time, the growing number of retirees will demand more leisure and health care services.

-Oregon's top ten commodities in 2011
+Oregon's top ten commodities in 2015